-Even though the bottles of sauce are cheap and easy to find in Japan, I noticed that it's not so easy to find abroad and can sometimes be expensive.
-Fortunately, it's cheap to make at home, and it's super easy too!
+Even though the bottles of dressing are cheap and easy to find in Japan, I noticed that they’re not so easy to find abroad and can sometimes be expensive.
+Fortunately, it’s cheap to make at home and super easy too!

 - Sesame seeds - known as "iri goma" in Japanese, white toasted sesame seeds are a must-have for this recipe!
 We will toast them again, but for the best flavor, buy them already toasted.